-To maximize your learning, you are expected to participate actively in the discussion of primary text based posts, contributing a response of at least one hundred words per question, and fifty words in at least one follow up reply to another student's response.
+To maximize your learning, you are expected to participate actively in the discussion of primary text based posts, contributing a response of a minimum of one hundred words per question, and a minimum of fifty words in at least one follow up reply to another student's response.
 Further discussion board instructions and etiquette can be found later in this syllabus.